 How to watch Below Deck season 8

-Captain Lee is back for another charter season – here's how to watch Below Deck's eighth series in the UK.
+Captain Lee is back for another charter season – here's how to watch Below Deck's eighth season in the UK.

+Loved Netflix’s Selling Sunset?
+Well, Below Deck will be right up your street!

+With all the glitz and glamour of the real estate show and a hard working cast who could give Christine Quinn a serious run for her money, Below Deck is like Selling Sunset for boat lovers (without the selling part of course.)

-Dust off your sailor outfits and dock your anchors – Below Deck is back for its eight series of nautical drama, with Captain Lee returning to navigate the choppy waters of the Caribbean.
+Now, the nautical show is back for its eighth season, with Captain Lee returning to navigate the choppy waters of the Caribbean.

 Following the hard-working crew on a super-yacht during charter season, reality series Below Deck gives viewers an insight into the lives of the boat’s incredibly rich guests and the drama that occurs behind-the-scenes.